Usage Examples

 La Folle Journée Tokyo

 This is one of the largest classical music events in Japan, and uses the entirety of Tokyo International Forum facilities.
-A general information desk is set up in the Lobby Gallery, and the unique characteristics of each of the facilities are utilized, such as all halls, the Glass Building conference rooms, Hall E, and the Plaza for various types of concerts.
+A general information desk is set up in the Lobby Gallery, and the unique characteristics of each of the facilities—all halls, the Glass Building conference rooms, Hall E, and the Plaza—are harnessed for various types of concerts.

 J-CULTURE FEST

 J-CULTURE FEST is an event that gives participants the opportunity to learn about and experience Japanese culture.
-There are original performances from treasured Japanese artists working in Noh farces and kabuki, as well as a New Year's Theme Park every year where visitors can experience traditional Japanese New Year's activities.
+There are original performances from treasured Japanese kyogen (Noh farces) and kabuki artists, as well as a New Year’s Theme Park every year where visitors can experience traditional Japanese New Year’s activities.

-Harvard University professor Michael Sandel, a leading philosopher of modern politics, gave a heated lecture to about 5,000 people, one of his largest audiences ever.
+Harvard University professor Michael Sandel, a leading philosopher of modern politics, gave an impassioned lecture to about 5,000 people, one of his largest audiences ever.

 ■ Facilities: Hall A